raven-reyes/node-crudapp/README.md

 ## This is a REST API crud application build using Nodejs libraries such as expressJS, morgan,dotenv, ejs , axios, mongoose, favicon and nodemon.
 ## In this project you can create new employee , read the employees , update existing employee and delete an employee.
-You can test this operations using POSTMAN wich is an application used for API testing.
+You can test this operations using POSTMAN which is an application used for API testing.
 modules explanation
 ## expressJS-Express. js is a free and open-source web application framework for Node. js.
 It is used for designing and building web applications quickly and easily.
 ## morgan - used to generate logs. it is used as a logger